For many homeowners, there comes a time when a refinance is in order. For that reason we’ve created our tips for refinancing a mortgage.

 Below are ten pro tips for refinancing a mortgage.
 Use these tips to help you save money on your next refinance transaction.

-By educating yourself on the various options you have, you’re able to choose the right option to match your financial needs which means you’ll start the process on the right foot.
+By educating yourself on your various options, you can choose the right option to match your financial needs, which means you’ll start the process on the right foot.

 When people think of doing a refinance, they usually think of a rate and term refinance.

-It’s not required that you shorten the length of the term; you can switch from one 30-year fixed to a new 30-year fixed to take advantage of the lower rates.
+You do not need to shorten the term; you can switch from one 30-year fixed to a new 30-year fixed to take advantage of a lower rate.
 When you hear mortgage rates are dropping to new lows, this is the most common refinance.

 People tap into their home equity for all kinds of reasons: to finance a large purchase, to pay for a financial emergency, to pay for home renovations, to pay other debts, etc. By taking this route, you will take on a higher loan principal.